8ar10der/katacoda-scenarios/nspwan/step2.md

 Now if you use the `ls`{{execute}} command, you will find that a folder named Container1 is generated.
 And this folder is accessible.
 From the host's view, Systemd-nspawn's containers are just folders by folders.
 This is because Systemd-nspawn is a lightweight namespace virtualization technology.
 It completely virtualizes the file system hierarchy, process tree, various IPC subsystems, and hosts and domains.

-So that means you can also generate the container wherever you wish and then link it to the /var/lib/machines/ folder using a symbolic link, for example:
+So that means you can also generate the container wherever you wish and then link it to the /var/lib/machines/ folder using a symbolic link.

+For example:

 `sudo ln -s /home/username/MyContainers/Container1/ /var/lib/machines/`
 > Note: Do not use relative paths to create symbolic links, use absolute paths instead.